AnthonySteele/TeamCityChangeNotifier/README.md

 As it turns out, our deployment infrastructure is more *sophisticated* so it's harder.
 But you can use the [TeamCity rest api](https://confluence.jetbrains.com/display/TCD8/REST+API) to find the changes in a release and send a notification.

 This involves walking along the TeamCity rest Api a bit, since this build doesn't itself contain the changes, it releases artefacts from an earlier build which is a dependency.
-The "release" is the last build in the chain., The first in the chain, the "build and unit test" actually gets the code changes.
+The "release" is the last build in the chain.
+The first in the chain, the "build and unit test" actually gets the code changes.
 And the changes being released are spread over multiple builds, back to just after the previous pinned build.
 So we have to:

 1. First read the released build and get the id of the "first build" dependency.
 2. Read the details of the  first build, particularly the `id` and `buildTypeId`.